Key Points

 Pregnancy is a critical period where dietary choices can significantly impact both maternal and fetal health.
 Australian health authorities, like the Department of Health, have outlined clear guidelines to mitigate risks associated with foodborne illnesses such as listeriosis, which, although rare, poses a severe threat to pregnancy outcomes.

 Listeriosis, caused by the bacteria Listeria monocytogenes, can lead to miscarriage, stillbirth, or severe illness in newborns.
-The bacteria can contaminate various foods, emphasizing the importance of cautious food handling and consumption practices.
+The bacteria can contaminate various foods, emphasising the importance of cautious food handling and consumption practices.

 Essential Food Handling Practices